rnpbr/opennetworking-docs/docs/en/Laboratórios/ospf-lab/index.md

 sudo -E clab dep -t conf/lab/ospf-lab.clab.yaml
 ```
 !!! warning "Attention"
-    The devices need some time to be initialized and configured, it may be that the lab (graphite) is already available and you cannot access the devices. </br>
+    The devices need time to be initialized and configured, it may be that the lab (graphite) is already available and you cannot access the devices. </br>
 !!! info "Tip"
-    To view the container logs and check if it has already been configured, you can use:
+    To view the container logs and verify that it has already been configured, you can use:
     ```bash
     docker logs <container_name> -f
     ```

 ## **3. Access**

-There are two ways to access the devices on the network:
+There are two ways to access devices on the network:

-- **Access via SSH to the routers**: Use an SSH client to connect to the routers using the IP address of each device or the name assigned by Containerlab, along with the login credentials provided.
+- **SSH access to routers**: Use an SSH client to connect to the routers using the IP address of each device or the name assigned by Containerlab, along with the login credentials provided.
 The management IP address of each router is displayed after the lab is executed by Containerlab.

     Example: